qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/server/plugins.rst

 Installation
 ============

-Installation of a HelloWorld example plugin for testing the servers.
-You create a directory to hold server plugins.
+To install the HelloWorld example plugin for testing the servers, you firstly have to create a directory to hold server plugins.
 This will be specified in the virtual host configuration and passed on to the server through an environment variable:

 .. code-block:: bash